romalev/reactive-spring-web-flux-service/README.md

 - there's no tomcat (jetty, wildfly, weblogic or any other servlet or application container) dependency on the classpath.*
 - default number of threads for requests handling is determined by spring boot that is using Reactor Netty, which is using Netty's defaults.
+- [gson](https://github.com/google/gson) is used to encode incoming json to service's dto objects and decode dto objects to outgoing json messages.
+Current implementation simply relies on plain `toJson` and `fromJson` methods without any extra configuration (which might be needed.)

 Run the application